jcup1/MyWins2/README.md

       This repository is strongly connected with https://github.com/jcup1/MVPLearn5

       MVPLearn5 is my latest repository that I use to learn new things.
 Starting with MVP pattern.

+//13.11.17 New version of this app has some issues but it works and is refactored.
+Again in main branch.
+//14.11.17 There is a problem with leaking sqlite.
+It's not the hardest bug to fix but I want to do it better.
+It's a good opportunity to learn Room library.
+I should fix everything today and put it on google play.